nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 - Line charts
 - Sparklines

 Stay away from attempting to compare more than four categories.
 Using four categories is best practice for data visualisation.
-More than four series can make a chart too cluttered.
+More than four categories can make a chart too cluttered.
 Consider merging multiple categories or focussing the chart on a single entity if suitable.

 ::: details Source - chart colours